Sammy Smith

 Samuel L. Smith (born June 4, 2004) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 18 Toyota Supra for Joe Gibbs Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 17 Toyota Tundra for TRICON Garage.
-He is also a Toyota development driver.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 8 Chevrolet Camaro SS for JR Motorsports.

-Smith previously competed in the ARCA Menards Series and won two consecutive ARCA Menards Series East championships in 2021 and 2022.
+Smith previously competed in the NASCAR Craftsman Truck Series and ARCA Menards Series, and won two consecutive ARCA Menards Series East championships in 2021 and 2022.
 He also has competed in the CARS Tour, where he has driven for car owners Barry Nelson, Marcus Richmond, and Donnie Wilson as well as Kyle Busch Motorsports.

 Racing career

 Late model racing

-Smith began racing at the age of 8 in go-karts, and then began racing legends cars and late models.
+Smith began racing at the age of eight in go-karts and then began racing legends cars and late models.
 His dad inspired him to start racing.

 Smith made his debut in the CARS Tour in May 2019, driving the No. 12 Toyota for Barry Nelson.
-He was 14 years old at the time.
+He was fourteen years old at the time.
 He would run five more races for Nelson that year and another in 2020, before running two races in the No. 19 for Marcus Richmond.
 Smith returned to Nelson's team in 2021 to compete in the race at Orange County Speedway.
 Smith competed full-time in the CARS Series in the Super Late Model Tour in 2020, driving the No. 51 (or on occasion, the No. 51S) for Kyle Busch Motorsports.
 That year, he also competed in the World Series of Asphalt.

 In 2021, KBM decided to temporarily close down their late model team, so Smith moved to Wilson Motorsports for his late model starts that year.
 He again entered the World Series of Asphalt and won the race driving the team's No. 22 car.